EasyFinancialModels

 How many years should an FCF forecast cover?

 Three to five years for operating decisions and fundraising; 10–25 for asset-heavy businesses where CAPEX cycles matter.
-Free tier covers 3 years; premium extends to 25 at $19.98 one-time.
+Free tier covers 3 years; premium extends to 25 at $19.98 per model download.

 Can I edit the FCF model in Excel after downloading?